remorses/instagram-botnet/README.md

 Write readable declarative yaml files to control your botnet
 ---

+## TODO

+- emit events for every action
+- emit events for new followers, new comments, comment references, usertag references in notifications at login time
+- rewrite tests using pytest
+- use drone for ci

 ## Shell usage

 The main module works on yaml script like these: